Written by

 26 April 2026

-By the year's end, fifteen new oceangoing cruise ships will have entered service — the most active newbuild calendar in the modern cruise era — alongside roughly a dozen new river vessels and a handful of expedition newbuilds.
+By the year's end, fifteen new oceangoing cruise ships will have entered service, the most active newbuild calendar in the modern cruise era, alongside roughly a dozen new river vessels and a handful of expedition newbuilds.
 Within that broader figure, the small ship segment is the story.
-Two storied hospitality brands — Four Seasons and Orient Express — take to the seas for the first time, joining the ultra-luxury yacht category that Ritz-Carlton pioneered four years ago.
-Regent Seven Seas launches its first new class of ship in a decade.
+Two storied hospitality brands, Four Seasons and Orient Express, take to the seas for the first time, joining the ultra-luxury yacht category that Ritz-Carlton pioneered four years ago.
+Explora Journeys adds the third vessel in its planned six-ship fleet.
 Viking debuts the world's first cruise ship capable of running on hydrogen.
 Aurora Expeditions, Antarctica21, AmaWaterways, Tauck, and Uniworld all bring genuinely improved vessels to market across the expedition and river segments.

 This guide covers every meaningful small ship launching in 2026, organized by category.
 The goal is the same as always: to help you understand what is genuinely new versus what is simply newer, and to make a clear-eyed booking recommendation for each.

-SST Insider: 2026's most overbooked launches are Four Seasons I, Orient Express Corinthian, and Seven Seas Prestige.
-If any of these are on your shortlist, the practical advice is to act on the second season (2027) — inaugural-year inventory is largely placed, and the second season delivers a calibrated operation at the same price point.
+SST Insider: 2026's most overbooked launches are Four Seasons I and Orient Express Corinthian.
+If either of these is on your shortlist, the practical advice is to act on the second season (2027).
+Inaugural-year inventory is largely placed, and the second season delivers a calibrated operation at the same price point.

 Four Seasons I, the first vessel in the Four Seasons Yachts fleet, launched her maiden voyage from the Mediterranean on March 20, 2026, the symbolic 65th anniversary of the first Four Seasons hotel opening.
 She is a 95-suite ultra-luxury yacht built by Fincantieri in Ancona, Italy, accommodating roughly 190 guests in residential-style accommodations with private terraces.
 The inaugural year deploys her across 32 voyages and 52 sailings, visiting more than 130 destinations across the Mediterranean (March through November) and the Caribbean and Bahamas (November through January 2027), with a transatlantic crossing between seasons.